 Major Gulf carrier Emirates is flaunting the introduction of its lavish new Premium Economy cabin, which is nestled on the main deck of the airline’s latest factory-fresh Airbus A380 superjumbo jet.

-These latest Airbus A380s will also benefit from a tip-to-tail refresh in First, Business and Economy classes, bringing more of the airline’s famed ‘dazzle factor’ to the skies.
+But back to the first six Airbus A380s.
+They’ve also had a tip-to-tail refresh in First Class, Business Class and Economy Class, bringing more of the airline’s famed ‘dazzle factor’ to the skies.

 Revealed: Emirates’ new Premium Economy cabin and seats